joeldushouyu/ExternalGraphicCard/Usermanual.md

     Refer to the __Instruction/Operation__ section to choose a lower/higher resolution screen setting.

-# Futher Support / Assistant
+# Further Support / Assistant
 If you have any issues or questions regarding the project, please create a new issue in the Github Repo and mention me in the discussion.
 I will try my best to respond to the question as soon as possible.